 As an online course, you'll be required to check in regularly to discuss the material.
 You will be required to participate in discussions weekly via Canvas.
-There will be a discussion to talk about lecture material with opportunities to earn points for just asking questions.
+There will be a discussion to talk about lecture material and a separate discussion to talk about lab material.